 If you obtain permanent residence, you will be monitored for an additional period of 36 months to make sure that you continue to abide by all the rules of the OES and the terms of your performance agreement.

-The following dependants can be included in an application of the OES business program:
+The following dependants of key staff members can be included in an application under Ontario Entrepreneur Stream:

 - Dependent children who are:

-- Younger than age 19 and do not have a spouse or common law partner OR
+- Younger than 22 and do not have a spouse or common law partner OR

-- Dependant on their parents due to physical or mental illness
+- Older that 22 and are dependent on their parents due to physical or mental illness.

 Interested candidates: Find out whether you qualify to Canada by completing our free on-line evaluation.
 We will provide you with our evaluation within 1-2 business days.